ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 shall be used and periods only present in the back data shall not appear in the method output.

-Back data records shall always contain the following fields:
+Back data records shall always contain the following fully populated fields:

 * Identifier
 * Period